realadammatthew/hire-adam-steinberger/src/content/services/ai-strategy.md

 ## Ready to Plan Smarter?

 Let’s define your AI path and accelerate your results.
-Serving Greenville and the entire Upstate region with expert AI strategy consulting and support.
+Serving Greenville and the entire Upstate region with expert AI strategy architecture and support.